 We wanted to find out whether oral care reduces NHAP.
 We also wanted to find out whether oral care reduces the number of deaths (from pneumonia and from any cause) among residents of care homes or other long-term care facilities.

 We searched scientific databases and trials registers for randomised controlled trials on oral care in residents of care homes.
 Randomised controlled trials are considered to provide the most reliable scientific evidence because participants are randomly assigned to their treatment groups.
 We compared and summarised the results of the studies and rated our confidence in the evidence, based on factors such as study methods and sizes.

 We found six relevant studies, with a total of 6244 participants, who were randomly assigned to professional or usual oral care.
 Three studies were carried out in Japan, two in the USA, and one in France.
 Participants were nursing home residents who did not have pneumonia at the beginning of the studies.
 Some participants had dementia or systemic diseases such as chronic lung diseases, stroke, or heart failure.
 Usual care varied but was simple, self-administered care with no help from a dental professional or nursing home staff member trained in oral care.
 No studies compared oral care to no oral care.

-From the limited evidence, we could not tell whether professional oral mouth care was better or worse than usual mouth care for preventing pneumonia.
-The evidence for death from any cause was inconclusive, but the studies did suggest that professional mouth care may reduce the number of deaths caused by pneumonia, compared to usual mouth care, when measured after 24 months.
+From the limited evidence, we could not determine whether professional mouth care was better or worse than usual oral care for preventing pneumonia, death from pneumonia, or death from any cause.
+However, two studies suggested that professional mouth care may reduce the number of deaths caused by pneumonia after 24 months of observation.

-Only one study measured negative effects of the interventions, and reported that there were no serious events.
-The most common non-serious events reported were damage to the mouth and tooth staining.
+Only one study measured negative side effects of professional oral care, and reported no serious events.
+The most common non-serious events were damage to the mouth and tooth staining.